The Chronometric Revolution

 Archaeology changed all this when French linguists in the 1820s unlocked the secrets of Egyptian hieroglyphics, taking (Western) history back to about 3000 BCE.
-British scholars of the 1840s then mastered the Old Persian, Assyrian, and Babylonian of Mesopotamia.
-The geological evidence of rocks was dismissed by religious belief until stratigraphy became scientifically accepted in the stratigraphy of the 1920s.
+British scholars of the 1840s then mastered the Old Persian, Assyrian, and Babylonian languages of Mesopotamia.
+The geological evidence of rocks, which was dismissed by religious belief, became scientifically accepted in the stratigraphy of the 1920s.
 The 19th century had unearthed pre-classical civilizations and the investigation of human evolution.

 ‘. . . at the end of the nineteenth century it was still impossible to assign reliable absolute dates to any events before the appearance of the first written records’ but ‘There now exist no serious intellectual or scientific or philosophical barriers to a broad unification of historical scholarship’.

 The Chronometric Revolution over the last few decades has allowed us to date the age of the universe, individual rocks and fossils, archaeological remains, and the divergence of lineages in biological evolution.